munificent/craftinginterpreters/book/garbage-collection.md

 <aside name="handbook">

-If you want to explore other GC algorithms, ["The Garbage Collection Handbook"][gc book] is the canonical reference.
+If you want to explore other GC algorithms,
+[*The Garbage Collection Handbook*][gc book] (Jones, et al.) is the canonical reference.
 For a large book on such a deep, narrow topic, it is quite enjoyable to read.
 Or perhaps I have a strange idea of fun.

 [gc book]: http://gchandbook.org/